YosysHQ/oss-cad-suite-build/README.md

  * [iverilog](https://github.com/steveicarus/iverilog) Verilog compilation system

 ### Support libraries
- * [Python 3](https://github.com/python/cpython) language interpretter is provided in all supported platforms.
+ * [Python 3](https://github.com/python/cpython) language interpreter is provided in all supported platforms.
- * [Python 2](https://github.com/python/cpython) language interpretter is provided in Linux platforms in form of library only.
+ * [Python 2](https://github.com/python/cpython) language interpreter is provided in Linux platforms in form of library only.
  * [Ubuntu 20.04](https://ubuntu.com/) distribution development packages are used and shared libraries used are provided in package.
  * [macports](https://www.macports.org/) distribution system for macOS is used to obtain all libraries used, and they are provided in package.
  * [MinGW](https://sourceforge.net/projects/mingw) Minimalist GNU for Windows library packages from Fedora 32 are used in compilation and provided in package.